What is proustite? Commonly called “blood of the bull” or "ruby silver" scarlet proustite is a hard-to-find silver compound and a sulfosalt mineral.

 Seldom-Seen Silver Compounds

-So I asked what he did with what he collected, expecting a positive answer.
-I almost fell on the belt when he said they save the red silver crystals so when the silver production numbers dropped below expectations, they tossed the collected red silver specimens on the belt to “sweeten” the production numbers.
+He said they did and they would pick them up.
+I asked what he did with what he collected, expecting a positive answer.
+I almost fell on the belt when he said they save the red silver crystals so when the silver production numbers drop below expectations, they toss the collected red silver specimens on the belt to “sweeten” the production numbers.
 I never got over that comment!

 Unfortunately, both these silver minerals are heat- and light-sensitive, tending to darken when exposed to strong light.